 When you move, update your personal information in DEERS as soon as possible.

-You will need to sign up for Medicare 3-4 months before turning 65, or once you know you are eligible, in order to keep your TRICARE coverage.
+To find a provider, you can search the Medicare Provider Directory, or call 800-633-4227 to find a Medicare-certified provider.
+Visit the Medicare website or the TRICARE For Life website to learn more.
+You will need to sign up for Medicare three to four months before turning 65, or once you know you are eligible, in order to keep your TRICARE coverage.

 Filling prescriptions while traveling

 You should refill prescriptions before traveling.
 But if you run out of a prescription drug while traveling, visit TRICARE Filling Prescriptions When Traveling.